g-omarsdottir/hangman/README.md

 | Option return to menu               | User presses enter to return to menu                                  | Game initiation - Prompt to play                                             |

 ### Testing User Stories

+The Hangman game was tested by friends and family if it works as intended and provides an enjoyable experience.
+No issues were reported.
+Testers focused on the following user stories:

+- As a player, I want to guess a letter and see if it is in the word, and receive appropriate visual feedback, so I can try to solve the puzzle.
+    - Test both correct and incorrect guesses, along with appropriate visual feedback.
+- As a player, I want to see the word if I don't guess it correctly, so I know what I missed.
+    - Ensure the full word is revealed after the player runs out of guesses.
+- As a player, I want to be told if I've won, so I can feel accomplished.
+    - Test that a win condition is correctly recognized and displayed.
+- As a player, I want to be able to start a new game and get a new word puzzle each time.
+    - Ensure the program successfully generates a new word each time and resets all game state variables on the interface.

 ## Bugs